bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 6. If winning bid does not exists, send nft and metadata ownership to auction authority
 7. Emit event for auction end

+Notes: Metadata ownership should be returned back to owner regardless winner bidder exists or not when it's `LimitedEditionPrints` or `OpenEditionPrints`

 ## MsgPlaceBid

 `MsgPlaceBid` is a message to place bid on an auction.